MortenBjerre/Assignment-3-ASD-/README.md

 I have tested the Game class using JUnit test, since the Player class relies on the Game class.

-** The game should be run with the CheckersFull.java fill and not checkers.
+** The game should be run with the CheckersFull.java file and not checkers.java file.
 I had a bit of trouble managing my files so i kept it as a backup in case something was lost.**